Shakil Ahmed (general, born 1957): Career

-Death
+Assassination

 The soldiers of the Bangladesh Rifles had grievances over their salaries, living conditions and greater opportunities for deployment in UN Peacekeeping Missions.
 A day before the event on 25 February 2009, the disgruntled soldiers met General Ahmed and some of his commanders and urged them to raise their grievances with Prime Minister Sheikh Hasina at or after the function.
 Despite repeated attempts by General Ahmed to the civilian government to improve the living standard of the soldiers.
-General Ahmed has also raised the grievances on an interview in Channel I on 22 February.
+General Ahmed had also raised the grievances during an interview with Channel I on 22 February.